-The Compensation Committee has five members and met three times during the year ended December 31, 2020.
+The Compensation Committee currently has four members, and following the Meeting will have five members, and met three times during the year ended December 31, 2021.
 The Compensation Committee's responsibilities, which are discussed in detail in its charter, include the responsibility to:

-- In consultation with the Company's senior management, establish the Company's general compensation philosophy and oversee the development and implementation of the Company's compensation programs; - Recommend to the Board the base salary, incentive compensation and any other compensation for the Company's CEO and review and approve the CEO's recommendations for the compensation of all other officers of the Company; - Administer the Company's incentive and stock-based compensation plans, and discharge the duties imposed on the Compensation Committee by the terms of those plans; - Review and approve any severance or termination payments proposed to be made to any current or former officer of the Company; - Prepare and issue the report of the Compensation Committee required by the rules of the Securities and Exchange Commission; and - Perform other functions or duties deemed appropriate by the Board.
+- In consultation with the Company's senior management, establish the Company's general compensation philosophy and oversee the development and implementation of the Company's compensation programs; - Recommend to the Board the base salary, incentive compensation and any other compensation for the Company's CEO and review and approve the CEO's recommendations for the compensation of all other officers of the Company; - Administer the Company's incentive and stock-based compensation plans, and discharge the duties imposed on the Compensation Committee by the terms of those plans; - Review and approve any severance or termination payments proposed to be made to any current or former officer of the Company;

+- Prepare and issue the report of the Compensation Committee required by the rules of the Securities and Exchange Commission; and - Perform other functions or duties deemed appropriate by the Board.